amphp/parallel/README.md

 If you just want to fetch multiple HTTP resources concurrently, it's better to use [`amphp/http-client`](https://amphp.org/http-client/), our non-blocking HTTP client.

 > **Note**
-> The functions you call must be predefined or autoloadable by Composer, so they also exist in the worker processes.
+> The functions you call must be predefined or autoloadable by Composer, so they also exist in the worker process or thread.

 ### Workers

-`Worker` provides a simple interface for executing PHP code in parallel in a separate PHP process.
+`Worker` provides a simple interface for executing PHP code in parallel in a separate PHP process or thread.
 Classes implementing [`Task`](#tasks) are used to define the code to be run in parallel.

 ### Tasks

 The `Task` interface has a single `run()` method that gets invoked in the worker to dispatch the work that needs to be done.
-The `run()` method can be written using blocking code since the code is executed in a separate process.
+The `run()` method can be written using blocking code since the code is executed in a separate process or thread.

 Task instances are `serialize`'d in the main process and `unserialize`'d in the worker.
 That means that all data that is passed between the main process and a worker needs to be serializable.

 In the example below, a `Task` is defined which calls a blocking function (`file_get_contents()` is only an example of a blocking function, use [`http-client`](https://amphp.org/http-client) for non-blocking HTTP requests).

-Child processes executing tasks may be reused to execute multiple tasks.
+Child processes or threads executing tasks may be reused to execute multiple tasks.

 ```php
 use Amp\Cancellation;